Palais Garnier is a Paris Opera House fit for an Emperor:

 At its inauguration, the opera house was officially named the Académie Nationale de Musique - Théâtre de l’Opéra .
 This was changed to Théâtre National de l’Opéra de Paris in 1978 and then renamed Palais Garnier when the opera company moved to the new Opéra Bastille in 1989.
 In spite of the Opéra Bastille now being the main Paris opera house, the Palais Garnier is still known by many people as the Paris Opéra, but I like Opéra Garnier.
 These days Palais Garnier is used for ballet and classical music performances.
 See what’s on and book tickets online here.

 It’s worthwhile joining a guided tour of the Palais Garnier where the local guide will share with you all the treasures of the Opera Garnier.
-You can book your guided tour on-line here, or in person at the Palais Garnier itself.
+You can book your guided tour on-line here, or if you have the Paris Pass, it is one of the included attractions.
 The Opera Garnier runs guided tours in different languages, but bear in mind that these fill up very quickly as this is indeed an amazing place to visit.

 Place de l’Opéra